rakshitashetty/DE_code_challenge/WALKTHROUGH.md

 ### Known Issues / Limitations

 - Supports only `.csv` input files.
-- Assumes all input files fit in memory (no chunked processing yet).
+- Assume all input files fit in memory (no chunked processing yet).
 - Schema definitions must be manually maintained in the config YAML.
 - No automated backfilling of historical KPI metrics.